Messerschmitt Me 163 Komet: Me 163B

 The performance of the Me 163 far exceeded that of contemporary piston engine fighters.
-At a speed of over 320 km/h the aircraft would take off, in a so-called scharfer Start ("sharp start", with "Start" being the German word for "take-off") from the ground, from its two-wheeled dolly.
+At a speed of over 320 km/h the aircraft would take off, in a so-called scharfer Start ("hot start") from the ground, from its two-wheeled dolly.
 The aircraft would be kept at level flight at low altitude until the best climbing speed of around 676 km/h was reached, at which point it would jettison the dolly, retract its extendable skid using a knob-topped release lever just forward of the throttle (as both levers were located atop the cockpit's portside 120-litre T-Stoff oxidizer tank) that engaged the aforementioned pneumatic cylinder, and then pull up into a 70° angle of climb, to a bomber's altitude.
 It could go higher if required, reaching 12000 m in an unheard-of three minutes.
 Once there, it would level off and quickly accelerate to around 880 km/h or faster, which no Allied fighter could match.
 The usable Mach number was similar to that of the Me 262, but because of the high thrust-to-drag ratio, it was much easier for the pilot to lose track of the onset of severe compressibility and risk loss of control.
 A Mach warning system was installed as a result.
 The aircraft was remarkably agile and docile to fly at high speed.
 According to Rudolf Opitz, chief test pilot of the Me 163, it could "fly circles around any other fighter of its time".

 By this point, Messerschmitt was completely overloaded with production of the Messerschmitt Bf 109 and attempts to bring the Me 210 into service.
 Production in a dispersed network was handed over to Klemm, but quality control problems were such that the work was later given to Junkers, who were, at that time, underworked.
 As with many German designs of World War II's later years, parts of the airframe (especially the wings) were made of wood by furniture manufacturers.
 The older Me 163A and first Me 163B prototypes were used for training.
 It was planned to introduce the Me 163S, which removed the rocket engine and tank capacity and placed a second seat for the instructor above and behind the pilot, with his own canopy.
 The Me 163S would be used for glider landing training, which as explained above, was essential to operate the Me 163.
 It appears that the Me 163S was produced via the conversion of the earlier Me 163B series prototypes.